 Your current hotel experience is not what your guests expect

-The self-service low-touch traveller trend was already here before the pandemic, now it merely accelerated.
+The self-service low-touch traveler trend was already here before the pandemic, now it merely accelerated.
 The modern guest does not like to go to your front desk to ask for help.
-They want to use their phone, to customise their experience.
+They want to use their phone, to customize their experience.
 They want to let you know immediately if something is bad.
 They want to order services using their smartphones, not browse the directories next to the phone.
-And your property is not able to provide that, your guest satisfaction will be significantly lower.
+If your property is not able to provide that, your guest satisfaction will be significantly lower.

 We found that 84% of consumers are more inclined to do business with organizations that offer self-service options, but only 61% agree that organizations are providing easy, convenient self-service.Forbes